William S. Hillyer: Early life

 Hillyer was born in Henderson, Kentucky, the son of James and Catherine, his second wife.
 Hillyer's father was the postmaster of Henderson, Kentucky; his mother was a niece of Benjamin Silliman, a noted scientist and an educator at Yale University.
 Hillyer lost both his parents when he was a youth, and along with his older sister Elizabeth, went to live with their aunt Mary Lapsley in New Albany, Indiana.
 In 1847 he graduated from Anderson University in Indiana.
-Hlllyer studied at Yale University in 1848 and 1849.
+Hillyer studied at Yale University in 1848 and 1849.
 He studied law at Indiana State University in 1850 and was admitted to the Indiana bar in 1851.
 Hillyer practiced law in New Albany, where he served as the city attorney.
 From January 4, 1855, to March 5, 1855, Hillyer served in the Indiana House of Representatives.
 Hillyer married Anna Rankin of Newark—together they had six children which include twin sons whom he named after Generals Grant and Rawlins.

 The Hillyer papers include correspondence from 1848 to 1874 and are archived at the University of Virginia.
 The papers mostly lend themselves to Hillyer's Civil War service.
 He often wrote to his wife concerning personal matters and other activities, with other correspondence to his friends and acquaintances and to a number of military personnel including Ulysses S. Grant.
 The Hillyer and Grant families were close friends: Hillyer and Grant corresponded occasionally while their wives corresponded often.
 The Hillyer papers also include various military documents, several of Hillyer's speeches, photographs of Hillyer with his family a scrapbook of newspaper and other clippings, and an assortment of miscellaneous items relating to the Civil War.